ajharvie/polarimeter/README.md

-**A High-Performance Polarimeter Formed from Inexpensive Optical Parts**
+**A high-resolution polarimeter formed from inexpensive optical parts**

 Firmware and supporting data for a polarimeter as described in an upcoming publication.